varnamproject/varnamproject.github.io/content/docs/faq/content.md

 ## Does Varnam know what I'm typing ?

 Varnam runs entirely on your device.
 There is **NO DATA-SHARING** with anyone or any servers.
 There is also **NO TRACKING** and **NO ANALYTICS**.
-In fact there is no internet communication at all.

-Varnam learn words you type and store it in your device only.
+In fact there is no internet communication at all.Varnam learn words you type and store it in your device only.

 ## Where can I file issues or get help ?